allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 # Introduction

 Being back at work this past year, I was better able to coalece my thoughts and direct my understandings into articles that resonated with me.
-And since AIs influence has increased, I made it into it's own section.
+And since AI's influence has only increased, I made it into it's own section.

 # Articles

+[Cleaning up merged git branches: a one-liner from the CIA's leaked dev docs](https://spencer.wtf/2026/02/20/cleaning-up-merged-git-branches-a-one-liner-from-the-cias-leaked-dev-docs.html): A good git alias found in the 2017 Vault 7 WikiLeaks.

 [Doing the thing is doing the thing.](https://www.softwaredesign.ing/blog/doing-the-thing-is-doing-the-thing): All the thinking, planning, talking, and preparing around a task isn’t the same as actually doing it.
 Bad attempts count as doing it.